n8cotoa/ajax-and-refactor-independent-project/README.md

 * Run 'rails db:migrate'
 * Run 'rails db:seed' to populate database with fake data
 * Run 'rails s' to start the server and go to localhost:3000 in your preferred browser

+To access admin permissions:

+* Run 'rails c' to bring up rails console
+* Type 'User.create(name: "name", email: "whatever@email.com", password: "yourpassword", admin: true)' and hit enter
+* Log into the local site using the account created in the console

 ### Contributions